Chris-McGonigle/island-flowers/README.md

 After initial setup, stripe webhooks were failing.
 Stripe still received the order perfectly, but in the event of a system crash during ordering or similar, the webhook to create the order in the database was not happening, so theoretically, a user could place an order but the store might never receive it in the django database.

-After investigation, it was discoverd an extra underscore when setting the webhook signing handshake variable in settings.py.
+After investigation, an extra underscore when setting the webhook signing handshake variable in settings.py was discovered.
 With this underscore removed, webhooks were now being sucessfully received, and where necessary, these webhooks can now create orders in the database.

 #### Quantity Selector error